Thursday, January 30, 2014

 The Real Advantages

 Microsoft Access is not an enterprise database engine in the practical sense.
 It is a database simulator.
-It isn't until becoming aware of the advantages of an enterprise database server that this distinction isn't clear.
+It isn't until becoming aware of the advantages of an enterprise database server that this distinction becomes clear.

 Using a real database platform like SQL Server also allows your IT department to be more involved in its maintenance and administration, which is a good thing, and will certainly help them sleep better at night.